 Use Pet-Safe Insect Repellent

 Many pet owners use bug repellents and sunblock on their pets during the summer months.
 However, most bug sprays and sunscreens are not formulated for animals, and can cause serious harm to your pets.
 Make sure that any and all topical products used on your animal are pet-specific or pet-safe.
-(Tip: It’s recommended that you use an a naturally sourced, pet-safe insect repellent on your pet anytime they’re exposed to biting insects like fleas, ticks and heartworm-carrying mosquitoes.
+(Tip: It’s recommended that you use an a naturally sourced, pet-safe insect repellent on your pet anytime they’re exposed to biting insects like fleas, ticks and mosquitoes.
 July 4th is no different!).

 Guard Against Heatstroke and Dehydration